The Usos: The Bloodline (2020–2023)

+Breakup and feud (2023–2024)

 Tensions between The Usos and Zayn resurfaced in subsequent weeks.
 After Reigns retained the Undisputed WWE Universal Championship at the Royal Rumble against Kevin Owens, The Usos proceeded to beat down Owens and handcuff him to the ring ropes.
-After refusing to hit Owens, Zayn hit Reigns with a steel chair.
-Jimmy, Sikoa and Reigns attacked Zayn whilst Jey looked on and left the ring in disgust.
-After the event, Jey declared on Instagram that "[he's] out" and did not appear on the following episode of SmackDown.
-Jey would show up on the February 10 episode of SmackDown to retain the WWE Undisputed Tag Team Championship with Jimmy against Braun Strowman and Ricochet.
+After refusing to hit Owens, Zayn then hit Reigns with a steel chair, turning face.
+Jimmy, Sikoa and Reigns attacked Zayn whilst Jey looked on and eventually left the ring in disgust.
+After the event, Jey declared on Instagram that "he's out" and did not appear on the following episode of SmackDown.
+Jey would show up on the February 10 episode of SmackDown to retain the SmackDown Tag Team Championship with Jimmy against Braun Strowman and Ricochet.
 Before the episode ended, Reigns, through Heyman, informed The Usos to stay at home for the following week's episode of SmackDown and Elimination Chamber in Canada.
 This was meant to write off The Usos as they may not be able to enter Canada due to their DUI history, where DUI charges are taken more seriously there.
-However, they would be present for the event to assist Reigns in retaining his championship.
+However, Jimmy would be present for the event to assist Reigns in retaining his championship, and Jey would show up to prevent Reigns from hitting Zayn with a chair, which failed.

 On the March 6 episode of Raw, Jey showed up in the crowd during Jimmy's match against Zayn which Jimmy lost.
-Following the match, Jey appeared to hug Zayn before superkicking him, signaling Jey's allegiance to The Bloodline.
-The Usos and Sikoa assaulted Zayn before Cody Rhodes ran out to save Zayn.
+Following the match, Jey hugged Zayn and then delivered a Superkick to the latter, affirming Jey's allegiance to The Bloodline.
+The Usos and Sikoa then attacked Zayn before Cody Rhodes ran out to save Zayn.
+On the March 20 episode of Raw, a reunited Owens and Zayn challenged The Usos for the Undisputed WWE Tag Team Championship at WrestleMania 39, which The Usos accepted.
+On night one of the event on April 1, The Usos main evented WrestleMania for the first time in their careers, where they lost the titles to Owens and Zayn, thus ending their Raw reign at 316 days and their record SmackDown reign at 622 days.
+This match also marked the first time a tag team match main evented WrestleMania since its inaugural show.
+Following their loss, Reigns started ignoring them and depending on Sikoa instead, with Reigns inserting himself and Sikoa into a title match at Night of Champions.
+They failed to capture the Undisputed WWE Tag Team Championships in their rematch against Owens and Zayn on the April 28 episode of SmackDown.